The Script lead tributes to guitarist Mark Sheehan - latest updates

 The Irish musician died after a brief illness aged 46.

-“Much loved husband, father, brother, band mate and friend Mark Sheehan passed away today in hospital after a brief illness,” the band said in a statement on Friday (14 April).
+“Much loved husband, father, brother, bandmate and friend Mark Sheehan passed away today in hospital after a brief illness,” the band said in a statement on Friday (14 April).

 “The family and group ask fans to respect their privacy at this tragic time.”